danwt/event-2022-hackatom/README.md

 # Kill any existing process and clean up existing directories and configurations
 ./0_killAndClean.sh
 # Launch a provider and consumer chain
+# The script uses the handle fizz for monikers, key names, ect...
 ./1_launch.sh
 # Start Hermes relayer
 ./2_relay.sh